 12-volt heat pads are installed with the fresh, gray, and black water tanks.
 The tank pads can be controlled by the main Multiplex control panel located on the galley wall or the wall next to the sofa, depending on the model or with the push button in the Bath area.
 When the outside temperature is near freezing, simply switch "ON" the holding tank heaters.
 Built-in sensors will activate the heat pads when the contents of the tank drops to 44°F. Once the liquid is heated and rises to 64°F the heat pads will automatically deactivate.
 Switch the power "OFF" when the ambient outside temperature remains above freezing or when tanks are empty.
+The tank heaters will quickly deplete the house batteries unless the unit is plugged into an external AC power source.
 To conserve battery power, RV antifreeze may be used to protect the gray and black tanks.